sassansh/Places/README.md

 ### Node & Express

 Our backend server implemented using Node & Express allowed us to hide the critical “business logic” from the front end users while allowing us to establish secure connections to our third party data sources such as our MongoDB database and External APIs (e.g. Cloudinary for image upload functionality).
 Compared to other backends, Node strengthened our application by being fast, javascript based (same as our frontend), and provided many free packages.
-Express made it super easy for us to create a really simple RESTful API that performs our applications CRUD operations.
+Express made it super easy for us to create a really simple RESTful API that performs our applications C.R.U.D. operations on our user, group, category, place and review data.

 ### NoSQL with MongoDB